nvu01/nvu01.github.io/_posts/2025-06-04-undervalued-stock-scanner.md

 ## Automating the Mess: Turning Chaos into Clean Data

 Initially, my husband manually cleaned and analyzed the raw stock data in Excel.
-But with 11 sector-specific datasets and dozens of formulas, the process quickly became time-consuming, repetitive, and prone to error, especially with frequent data updates.
-Each refresh could take hours.
+But with 11 sector-specific datasets and dozens of formulas, the process quickly became time-consuming, repetitive, and prone to error.
+Especially with frequent data updates, each refresh could take hours.

 I completely re-engineered the process to be fast, accurate, and user-friendly by implementing a set of tools:
 - Power Query (20+ custom functions): For automatic cleaning, transformation, and metric calculation across all datasets.